-Qualifies as a quantitative reasoning course
+Qualifies as a quantitative reasoning course and paired with Introduction to Business

 Personal Financial Responsibility addresses the identification and management of personal financial resources to meet the financial needs and wants of individuals and families, considering a broad range of economic, social, cultural, technological, environmental, and maintenance factors.
 This course helps students build skills in financial responsibility and decision making; analyze personal standards, needs, wants, and goals, identifying sources of income, savings, and investing; understand banking, budgeting, record-keeping and managing risk, insurance and credit card debt.
 A project based approach and applications through authentic settings such as work based observations and service learning experiences are appropriate.
 Direct, concrete applications of mathematics proficiencies in projects are encouraged.